GaidaiIgor/SpectrumSDT/README.md

 3. Build the main program
 `cd ~/SpectrumSDT`

-    1. Edit `CMakeLists.txt` to specify custom compiler options (optional)
+    1. Edit `CMakeLists.txt` to specify custom compiler options as necessary

     2. Build the executable
     Note: do not move the executable to another folder since some paths are resolved relative to its location.